Sulles/AIOServer/README.md

 Two options here: either TUI (Text User Interface) or Client

 ### Background
-All connections will operate over asyncio TCP connections
+All connections will operate over trio tcp connections

-All threads will have their own asyncio event loop

 All services must be awaitable